 If your plumbing system has not been anchored correctly, the framing might rub against any objects nearby, which is also another cause for some of the noise.
 Over time, this can create strain on the copper fittings as well as your pipes, which can then become a leak.

 The following are helpful tips to quiet those loud pipes and avoid a plumbing disaster:

-- Cushion your pipes.
+- Add cushion to your pipes.
 Nylon or plastic pipe inserts work effectively to cushion pipes running through framing members.